 ‘Psychology is very broad,’ Dr Danby says.
 ‘It includes lots of different areas of specialisation, research and learning.’
 You want a degree that includes a variety of electives, so you can forge your own pathway.

-What will I learn at Deakin?
+What will I learn from Deakin's psychology courses?

 As a first year student, you'll be introduced to the core concepts of psychology, as well as the different specialisations.
 From second year you will start to choose electives that are more specialised; e.g. forensic or developmental or cognitive psychology.